 Ash Ashutosh: This is a pivotal issue to this day.
 It is the core of culture.
 I am a VC and I would try to figure out what the next investment I should focus on is.
 I did not go and talk to Gartner.
 I did not jump on the next big trend because if someone has figured it out then it is already past.
 The key is to listen to data points, not opinions.

-After we had achieved our first customers in the Boston area we extended our reach into the North East, then we covered the entire easy cost.
-Once we got to that point we jumped straight to Europe which is easier to support than it is to support the west coast.
+After we had achieved our first customers in the Boston area we extended our reach into the North East, then we covered the entire East Coast.
+Once we got to that point, we jumped straight to Europe which is easier to support than it is to support the West Coast.

 Sramana: You spent 9 months incubating Actifio, when was that?